-There is a huge range of videos available, some which teach the most important Italian grammar, others which teach some important Italian words or phrases and others which allow you to learn about Italian culture or cities while you listen to an Italian native speaker talking.
+There is a huge range of videos available, some teach the most important Italian grammar, others teach some important Italian words or phrases, and others allow you to learn about Italian culture or cities while you listen to an Italian native speaker talking.

 We, here at Europass, have searched the internet and found some of the best videos for practicing Italian, and we hope as you watch some of them your Italian will quickly improve!